-Galveston Bay Dolphin Research and Conservation Program
+Galveston Bay Dolphin Research Program

 The objectives of this project are to implement a monitoring program for bottlenose dolphins (Tursiops truncatus) in Galveston Bay, Texas; to determine relative abundance within the upper Galveston Bay Estuary and Houston Ship Channel; and to characterize residency patterns, habitat use and ranging patterns of these dolphins.

 Microplastics in the Galveston Bay Watershed: The Big Impacts of Tiny Pollution

 The primary objective of this project is to estimate the density and occurrence of microplastics in surface waters and sediments of Galveston Bay.